sahat/jsrecipes/posts/backend/intermediate/csrf-protection-with-express.md

 or hackathon apps it probably doesn't matter as much, but if you are running a production website there is no reason not to have CSRF protection.

-Consider thie following scenario: a banking web app hasn't been properly protected against CSRF attacks, so then a malicious hacker could convince the user to visit another website while logged in to their banking website.
+Consider the following scenario: a banking web app hasn't been properly protected against CSRF attacks, so then a malicious hacker could convince the user to visit another website while logged in to their banking website.
 This website could then run a POST request